readthedocs/blog/ads-on-other-themes.rst

 we're also updating our ad program in a few ways.
 In particular:

-* We will start showing Community Ads on 10% of our traffic, for free.
+* We will start showing Community Ads on around 10% of our traffic, for free.
 This will promote other open source projects, and other products/projects that we think are important, but don't have money for ads.
 * Projects that opt out of normal advertising, as previously supported, will now be shown *only* ads from our Community Ads partners.
 * Users will be able to opt out of all paid ads with a profile setting, but will still see Community Ads.